temporalio/documentation/docs/dev-guide/sdk-features.md

 | --------------------------------------------- | -- | ---- | ---------- | ------ | ---- | --- |
 | [Enhanced stack trace](#enhanced-stack-trace) | No | No   | Yes        | No     | No   | No  |

-Enhanced stack trace in Temporal is a feature that allows you to capture and view detailed information about the execution of a Workflow [1].
+Enhanced stack trace in Temporal is a feature that allows you to capture and view detailed information about the execution of a Workflow.
-It provides a stack trace of all the threads owned by the Workflow execution, which can be useful for troubleshooting issues in production [3].
+It provides a stack trace of all the threads owned by the Workflow Execution, which can be useful for troubleshooting issues in production.
-The `__stack_trace` query is a predefined query available in many SDKs that returns the stack trace [3].
+The `__stack_trace` query is a predefined query available in many SDKs that returns the stack trace.
-You can use the `tctl Workflow stack` command to query the stack trace of a Workflow execution [5].
-This feature is especially helpful for identifying errors and blocks in a Workflow definition [5].
+You can use the `tctl Workflow stack` command to query the stack trace of a Workflow Execution.
+This feature is especially helpful for identifying errors and blocks in a Workflow Definition.

 ## gRPC interceptors